paulroetzer/paulroetzer.github.io/_posts/2024-09-15-research-spotlight-at-gcpr.md

 mermaid: false
 ---

-At this years GCPR in Munich I was invited with three other PhD students to give a talk about our PhD.
+At this years GCPR in Munich I was invited (together with three other PhD students) to give a talk about my PhD.
 I spoke about "Geometric Consistency in Shape Matching".

 ![Desktop View](/assets/img/posts/research-spotlight.jpg){: width="500" style="margin-left:auto; margin-right:auto"}